-“…to grow in wisdom and stature, and in favour with God and men”
+“…to grow in wisdom and stature, and in favour with God and people”

 ETHOS AND VALUES

 We know that primary education only takes 8 years, but lasts a lifetime.
-At Hazlemere Church of England Combined School, we aspire to be an example of the best kind of primary school – one that creates great people.
-Staff filled with enthusiasm and passion alongside children immersed in a culture of sky-high expectation, relentless learning inside of a community of character.
+At Hazlemere Church of England Combined School, we aspire to be a great primary school – one that creates great people & learners.
+Children immersed in a culture of sky-high expectation, relentless learning inside of a community of values.

 Developing the building blocks for life-long learning is complex.
-Embedding and applying the knowledge and skills required to be exceptional is very demanding.
-At Hazlemere we know that these things are only improved and made permanent on purpose.
-Nothing happens here by accident.
+At Hazlemere we know that knowledge and skills are only improved and made permanent on purpose.

-Our ADULTS are professionally inspired, morally driven and provided with the conditions under which they are truly incredible.
-We ensure they are highly qualified, given extra time to research and reflect, and not inundated with unnecessary workload.
-Our professional capital is only outweighed by our professional happiness.
+Our staff are professionally supported, morally driven and provided with the conditions under which they are truly incredible.
+We ensure they are highly skilled, given time to reflect, and not inundated with unnecessary workload.

-Our CHILDREN are curious, creative and courageous.
-They thrive in challenge and soar when they are at the centre of their learning.
-Simply put, they are inspirational.
-No challenge is too big, no problem too difficult; they know what they are doing, why they are doing it and how they can be better.
-They are partners in the learning process – sometimes recipients; other times active participants – ALWAYS challenged, engaged and moving forward.
+Our pupils are creative and courageous.
+They thrive and soar when they are at the centre of their learning.
+They are partners in the learning process – sometimes recipients; other times active participants – always challenged, engaged and moving forward.